rdinch/MathResourceStudio-Help/docs/options/exercise-set-display-options.md

 4. Click "OK" to save your choice and apply the new color.

-Change the line width
+## Change the border line width

 1. Click on "Width" in the options panel.

 2. Type a number between 0 and 10, or use the up/down arrows to adjust the width of the line.

-Round the corners
+## Round the corners

 Click in the check box for "Rounded" in the options panel.
 Uncheck the box to set the border back to square corners

-Adjust the padding
+## Adjust the padding

-Sets the padding \(extra white space\) around the element in 100ths of an inch \(25 = 1/4 inch, 40 = 1cm\).
+Sets the padding (extra white space) around the element in 100ths of an inch (25 = 1/4 inch, 40 = 1cm).

 1. Select the Padding option in the options pane.

-2. Select a side \(left, right, top, or bottom\) to change the value for that side.
+2. Select a side (left, right, top, or bottom) to change the value for that side.

 3. Type a new value in the input field or use the up and down arrows to increase or decrease the value.
 Valid range: 0 to 100.

-** Background Grid
+## BACKGROUND GRID

 Try adding a background grid to your exercise set to help students line up their written work in the space provided.

 !!! tip
     You provide a large calculating space for questions like multi-digit division or multiplication by increasing row spacing and hiding the answer lines.
 The background grid helps younger learners organize their work.

-Visible
+## Grid visibility

 Turn the "Visible" option on or off to show or hide the background grid for the exercise set.

-Change the color
+## Change the grid color

 1. In the options panel, find and select "Color."

-2. Click the three dots \(ellipsis\) in the color box to open the color picker.
+2. Click the three dots (ellipsis) in the color box to open the color picker.

 3. Choose the color you like.

 4. Click "OK" to save your choice and apply the new color.

-Cell Width and Cell Height
+## Cell width and height

 You can change the size of grid cells by adjusting their width and height.
 The measurements are in hundredths of an inch.
 For example: